supratikchaudhuri/PAXOS-JAVA/readme/Readme.md

 3. The **DELETE** operation deletes a key-value pair from the map.
 If the key does not exist, the map remains unchanged.
 4. The **Change Server** operation selects a particular sever to interact with from a list of all servers user provided as cli arguments.
 5. The **Save & Exit** operation permanently stores changes in the external file.
 If client is closes without this option, changes made would not persist.
+6. **Replicating acceptor and proposer failure** in the ServerDriver CLI, press any one of these characters:
+   - 0 to suspend the acceptor
+   - 1 to recover the acceptor
+   - 2 to suspend the proposer
+   - 3 to recover the proposer

 ---

 ### Map characteristics: